Product ConsultantKardderStrategy Delivered

 Execution

-A strategy document, budget, and two operating tools built to ship
+A strategy document, CAC model, budget, and two operating tools built to ship

 Wrote the plan as a single source of truth (strategy, tactics, flowcharts).
 Turned goals into a measurement plan tied to what to track and how.